GeoParquet Input Processing

 5. Spatial Partitioning & Chunking

 Large GeoParquet files must be partitioned to enable parallel processing and efficient random access.
 Sort the dataset by a spatial index (e.g., H3 hexagons or S2 cell IDs) and write row groups aligned to geographic boundaries.
-Aim for row group sizes between 128MB and 256MB to balance I/O throughput with memory constraints.
-Proper chunking allows downstream tile builders to process regions independently, which is critical for horizontal scaling in cloud-native environments.
+Aim for row group sizes between 128 MB and 256 MB to balance I/O throughput with memory constraints.

 Reliable Implementation Patterns

 Memory management and fault tolerance are the primary concerns when processing multi-gigabyte spatial datasets.
-The following Python implementation demonstrates a production-ready ingestion pattern using chunked reading, explicit error handling, and schema preservation:
+The following Python implementation demonstrates a production-ready ingestion pattern using chunked reading, explicit error handling, and schema preservation.

 python